-- 22. If you are not sure whether your advertisement meets legal requirements, you should contact the Therapeutic Advertising Pre-Vetting Service (TAPS).
-TAPS is a service provided by the Association of New Zealand Advertisers to help advertisers, advertising agencies and the media to comply with the Therapeutic and Health Advertising Code.
-You can contact TAPS at anza@anza.co.nz or on (09) 488 7455. - 23.
+- 22. If you are not sure whether your advertisement meets legal requirements, we recommend that you seek legal advice or access an advertising pre-vetting service. - 23.
 If you have a concern about another doctor's advertising, you should contact us.
 Where the advertising appears to breach a code or law, we may refer your concerns to another agency, such as the Advertising Standards Complaints Board or the Commerce Commission.
 We may also initiate our own process where the advertisement raises conduct concerns.